 Weekend adventure near Leipzig – visit the Schildbürger

 As the Dahlener Heide is a hilly area without steep climbs (the Schildberg is the highest elevation at 217m), older people or families with small children can also experience this area without too much sporting challenge.
 However, a large part of the paths are forest and field paths only with split fillings, so wide bicycle tyres are recommended.
-The northern route recommended here as a cycling tour leads from the Leipzig S-train via Schildau to Belgern.
+The northern route recommended here as a cycling tour leads from the Leipzig suburban train via Schildau to Belgern.

 Arrival with S-Bahn and bike

 You can take the Leipzig suburban train S4 (the long northern branch with the distant destination Hoyerswerda) from Leipzig to Doberschütz.
-The people from Halle, who come via Delitzsch, take the S4 (or RE10 in alternation) in Eilenburg and then only have two stations left.
+The people from Halle, who come via Delitzsch, take the S4 in Eilenburg and then only have two stations left.
 Luckily, the MDV (the public transport association) offers free bike transport on its rail connections, so you can bring your own bikes with you.

 With bike rental stations, things still look pretty bleak in the area.
 And without a bike you are stuck in Doberschütz, unless you are interested in long walks.